RiniAntony90/MySQLQueries/README.md

 ##Find out which year saw the most revenue generated and rank the years in order of revenue generated

 ##Find out which year saw the most revenue generated and rank the years in order of revenue generated

+Queries written for employees database(Obtained from Udemy Course: The Business Intelligene Analyst Course 2020

+##